kosl/ihipp-examples/docs/week2.md

 ~~~

-So calling this function, when you are in a specific thread would return an integer that is unique for every thread that is used in the code to 'parallelise'  your task.
+So, calling this function, when you are in a specific thread would return an integer that is unique for every thread that is used in the code to 'parallelise'  your task.

 – To return 'true' if inside parallel region